SankaiAI/iHeard.ai/SETUP.md

 1. **Install N8N**: Use Docker, npm, or N8N Cloud (see `N8N_SETUP.md` for details)
 2. **Create workflow**: Import the sales assistant workflow template
 3. **Get webhook URL**: Copy from the Webhook trigger node in your workflow

+> **Note**: You can also configure N8N webhook URLs on a per-store basis through the admin panel without setting this environment variable.
+See the "AI Workflow Configuration" section below.
 4. **Format**: `https://your-n8n-instance.com/webhook/abc123def456`
 5. **Test**: Send a test request to verify the webhook works